Prologue to Knowledge Management:

 - Knowledge processing level: The knowledge which is the foundation in this layer can be accessed.
 This level works as an interface for the operator to examine and obtain reports and statistics of the information present.

-- Demonstration level: All the data which is stored, examined is demonstrated to the end customer at the demonstration level.
+- Demonstration level: All the data stored and examined is demonstrated to the end customer at the demonstration level.

 Benefits of ITIL Knowledge Management:

-The creation of an effective knowledge management system in place in an organization impacts productivity, quality of work, and timely delivery.
-Organizations that construct SKMS effectively and efficiently can serve end-users and customers in a number of ways which includes:
+Creating an effective knowledge management system in an organization impacts productivity, quality of work, and timely delivery.
+Organizations that construct SKMS effectively and efficiently can serve end-users and customers in several ways, which includes:

 - It helps in an increase in business volumes with minimum labor.